A history of Russian crises redux

 Inflation will also rise.
 Inflation is currently 8.7% as of January this year and was rising all last year, despite an aggressive string of rate hikes: March (25bp), April (50bp), June (50bp), July (100bp), September (25bp), October (75bp), December (100bp), January (100bp) and February (1,500bp).

 The CBR’s emergency doubling of overnight rates on February 28 will curb the further rise but the 30% devaluation will feed through into more inflation over the next six-nine months.
 However, in the previous crisis the CBR said it was pleasantly surprised as the devaluation-driving inflationary effects were surprisingly mild and fed through more quickly than expected.
-However, in those crises the economic bounce back was also better than expected.
+However, in those crises the economic bounce-back was also better than anticipated.
 Again just how bad the inflation problem gets will depend on the depth and duration of the coming recession.

 The banking sector has been largely undamaged, although not unaffected, in each crisis since the disaster in 1998, which wiped out the entire top tier, but there is moderate danger of a banking crisis this time round.
-As bne IntelliNews reported, there is a dangerous mismatch between the state-owned banks dollar liabilities and their dollar assets: in short the big state-owned banks don't have enough dollars on hand to meet demand if withdrawals soar – and demand is soaring after the US effectively cut both Sber and VTB Bank off from using dollars.
+As bne IntelliNews reported, there is a dangerous mismatch between the state-owned banks dollar liabilities and their dollar assets: in short, the big state-owned banks don't have enough dollars on hand to meet demand if withdrawals soar – and demand is soaring after the US effectively cut both Sber and VTB Bank off from using dollars.
 On balance it seems the CBR has enough dollars to cover the shortfall if needed, but the story highlights how painful the SWIFT sanctions are proving to be.

 From the macro-economic point of view this crisis is actually milder than the previous ones, or at least on a par, even slightly better than that of 2014.
-But there is one big difference: Putin’s decision condemns Russia to sub-par growth in the long-term as he has destroyed what little confidence domestic business has in the future of Russia.
+But there is one big difference: Putin’s decision condemns Russia to sub-par growth in the long term, as he has destroyed what little confidence domestic business has in the future of Russia.

 The noughties boom was driven, and was gathering momentum, because Russian business was returning its flight capital to the Motherland, confident in the future.
 Russia’s development does not depend on foreign direct investment (FDI) or access to the capital markets.
 It depends on persuading its own businessmen to build and invest into the economy.

 Those businessmen were nervous before.
-Now they will simply not invest in Russia any more as it has no future.
-Russia cannot grow strongly unless its domestic businessman participates and following this crisis they will not.
+Now they will simply not invest in Russia any more, as it has no future.
+Russia cannot grow strongly unless its domestic businessmen participate, and following this crisis they will not.

 The previous crises of 1998, 2008 and 2014 were not Russia’s fault.
 They were due respectively to a currency crisis in Asia, the US failure to manage its mortgage markets and OPEC's decision to flood the markets with crude.
 This crisis is entirely and exclusively of Putin’s own making.
 The biggest long-term consequence of this crisis is Putin will have destroyed what little confidence his own businessmen have in his leadership.
-Indeed, a few of Russia’s business elite have already come out and publicly criticised the invasion of Ukraine including Rusal owner Oleg Deripaska, Alfa group founder Mikhail Fridman and Kremlin insider Anatoly Chubais.
+Indeed, a few of Russia’s business elite have already come out and publicly criticised the invasion of Ukraine, including Rusal owner Oleg Deripaska, Alfa group founder Mikhail Fridman and Kremlin insider Anatoly Chubais.

 Prominent businesses have told bne IntelliNews in the past that they built up big businesses that have made them rich, but they have stopped there.
 “Why risk borrowing when that could mean I could lose control of my business?
 I am already rich.
 I don't see the point of risking what I already have,” one medium-sized successful businessman told bne IntelliNews.

-The Kremlin has tried to force domestic businesses to invest into Russia with laws that penalise companies to repatriate the ownership of their companies.
+The Kremlin has tried to force domestic businesses to invest into Russia with laws that penalise companies who don't repatriate the ownership of their companies.
 It is also in the process of passing a law that will penalise unsanctioned companies from doing business with sanctioned ones that will end up infecting the whole economy.
 But the only way to get businessmen to invest into Russia is to create a conducive investment climate.
 But as long as Putin emphasises security over capitalism that will never happen.
 Inflows of the domestic capital belonging to “minigarch” and other successful businessmen from offshore havens to Russia remain miniscule.